Sometimes called caps, crowns completely cover a tooth, restoring a normal shape and appearance. You may need a crown to:

 Crowns can be made from metal, porcelain fused to metal, resin, or ceramic materials.
 Because crowns are costly, dentists usually suggest them only when other procedures can't produce a pleasing result.

-Sometimes a dentist can make an in-office same-day crown, or a temporary crown.
-But it takes more than one visit to receive a permanent crown.
-The dentist prepares the tooth for the crown, makes molds of the tooth, provides you with a temporary crown, and then places the permanent crown at a separate time.
+Sometimes, a dentist can make an in-office same-day crown, or a temporary crown.
+Some offices can mill a crown in the same day.
+The dentist prepares the tooth for the crown, makes molds of the tooth or takes a digital impression, provides you with a temporary crown if sending it to a lab, and then places the permanent crown at a separate time.

 Permanent crowns can have a long life if you take good care of them.